wattzhikang/timeline-generator/README.md

 * **-b**: biographical data.
 Data from multiple files will be combined into the same chart.
 * **-d**: numerical data: Each file will be depicted in a different (but parallel) chart.
 If you want to show related data in one chart, use multiple columns in stead.
+* **-e**: event data: Data from multiple files will be combined into the same chart.

 ### Example